Lepton sourced baryon asymmetry in the fourth generation model: Baryon asymmetry

 As elaborated before, the effective operators are matched to the full theory near the restoration scale $\Lambda_s$.
 We then deduce, from Eq.~(\ref{lam}) for $g_t=\sqrt{2.5}$ at $x=x_s=5.5$ and $v=246$ GeV,

-which is above the lower bounds $\Lambda_t=7.1$ ($\Lambda_\tau=1.0$) TeV for $t$ quarks ($\tau$ leptons) from the electron EDM data\cite{DeVries:2018aul}.
-A looser bound $\Lambda_\tau< 3.6$ TeV was concluded in \cite{Fuchs:2020uoc} for the $\tau$ lepton operator to accommodate the observed BAU, which is still below Eq.~(\ref{16t}).
+which is above the lower bounds $\Lambda_t=7.1$ ($\Lambda_\tau=1.0$) TeV for $t$ quarks ($\tau$ leptons) from the electron EDM data \cite{DeVries:2018aul}.
+An upper bound $\Lambda_\tau< 3.6$ TeV was concluded in \cite{Fuchs:2020uoc} for the $\tau$ lepton operator to accommodate the observed BAU, which is below Eq.~(\ref{16t}).
 A more stringent constraint from the electron EDM based on the assumption of Minimal Flavor Violation, $\Lambda_\tau>6$ TeV, was imposed \cite{Alonso-Gonzalez:2021jsa}.
 Anyway, it is quite certain that the BAU sourced by $\tau$ leptons is insufficient in the SM4.
 Therefore, we turn to the BAU sourced by fourth generation leptons.